nagasudhirpulla/taming_python/blog/skills/dataframe_chunks_processing.md

 * The csv file used in this example can be downloaded from [here](https://www.kaggle.com/mczielinski/bitcoin-historical-data)

 ### Example
+The below example tries to read a huge csv file in chunks of 10,000 rows and process each chunks to update the maximum column value and the index of the maximimum
 ```python
 import  pandas  as  pd
 import  datetime  as  dt